jbakse/compform_site/content/random/index.md

 <div class="callout">

-P5 provides a function called [randomGaussian()](https://p5js.org/reference/#/p5/randomGaussian) for generating numbers fitting a specific normal distrution with a given mean and deviation.
-With `randomGaussian()` the possible values have a infinite range but extreme outliers are very rare.
+P5 provides a function called [randomGaussian()](https://p5js.org/reference/#/p5/randomGaussian) for generating numbers fitting a specific normal distribution with a given mean and deviation.
+With `randomGaussian()` the possible values have an infinite range but extreme outliers are very rare.

 </div>